lebrice/LLM_api/README.md

 > sbatch run_server.sh
 ```

-(WIP) Connecting to a running job:
+(WIP) Using the python client to Connect to a running server:

 ```python
 import time